rusticlion/Manastorm/manastorm_codebase_dump.md

         local shieldParams = {
             createShield = true,
             defenseType = event.defenseType or "barrier",
-            blocksAttackTypes = event.blocksAttackTypes or {"projectile"},
+            type = event.defenseType or "barrier", -- Add type as well for compatibility blocksAttackTypes = event.blocksAttackTypes or {"projectile"},
             reflect = event.reflect or false,
             onBlock = event.onBlock or nil